ImDaBrownie/CS-GO-WH-WORKING-/readme.md

 **Thanks to @gabsens and @e-retailer’s contribution to this project**

+## Usage:
+	Usage:
+	sudo ./Wall [-f <max flash alpha>] [-r <refresh rate>] [-a <glow alpha>] [-s] [-t] [-u] [-o] [-h]

+	Terminate:
+	Type "stop" or "exit" or "quit" or "q" and press the Return key or terminate csgo

+	-f <flash alpha>	: Antiflash alpha max amount (default: -1, disable: -1, range: [0-2700]) -r <refresh rate>	: Refresh rate in microseconds (default: 10000.0) -a <glow alpha>		: Glow alpha (default 0.5, range: [0-1]) -s			: Enables Spotted on Radar
+	-t			: Enable teammate glow
+	-u			: Enable weapons/utility/bomb/chicken glow
+	-o			: Get new offsets (only use with -insecure launch option flag in CSGO) -h			: Display this message

+	Rank Reveal:
+	Type "ranks" and press the Return key
+		- use command-K to clear the screen

+	Note:
+	1) -o is currently unavailable
+	2) use sv_dump_class_info to find more entity classes

 ### Hello World
 if you are newbie and have never use Xcode, go and watch @gabsens’s [Video at Youtube](https://www.youtube.com/watch?v=AefIiBg2HKU)